 Sixth: Next to each one write all the benefits your product has to cure those needs

-Seventh: Write down the three steps for handling objections [if you can’t by now write it down 10 times]
+Seventh: Write down from memory the three steps for handling objections [if you can’t by now write it down 10 times]

 Eighth: Write down all the different ways you can ask for the order.
 Say them out loud.